skifaster/supertags/README.md

 * addTagToDoc (docId, docTag, callback)
 * removeTagFromDoc(docId, docTag, callback);

-In both addTagToDoc and removeTagFromDoc, either a single tag (string) can be passed or an array of tags ([strings]) can be passed in.
+In both addTagToDoc and removeTagFromDoc, either a single tag (string) or an array of tags ([strings]) can be passed in.

 Examples: